ZerothAngel/zPermissions/doc/commands.md

 *   `/setrank <player> <rank> [track]` &mdash; Set the player's rank on the given track.
 If `track` is omitted, the default track is used.
 *   `/unsetrank <player> [track]` &mdash; Remove the player from the given track.
 If `track` is omitted, the default track is used.

+### Hidden Commands ###

+Commands you probably shouldn't run often.

+*   `/permissions purge [<code>]` &mdash; Deletes all players and groups.
+You will need to issue the command twice: once without an argument and again with the code that it gives you.
+Typically, the only practical use for this command is to clear permissions storage before performing a `/permissions import`
+*   `/permissions cleanup` &mdash; Deletes all expired memberships.
+Expired memberships are basically "invisible" as far as permissions resolution is concerned.
+However, they will still exist in permissions storage and can still be seen (although "greyed out") using the group..members and player..groups commands.
+This deletes expired memberships if you really must get rid of them.
+Since it iterates over every single group membership, expect the command to hang your server momentarily if you have many large groups.

 ### Aliases ###

 Convenient aliases for setting Vault-related metadata properties.
 See [Vault Support](http://dev.bukkit.org/server-mods/zpermissions/pages/vault-support) for more details.